vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

-3. The descent of sacred texts (śāstra) occurs through five currents, known as consciousness, bliss, will, knowledge, and action, repre senting five faces of Siva.
+3. The descent of sacred texts (śāstra) occurs through five currents, known as consciousness, bliss, will, knowledge, and action, repre senting five faces of śiva.
 These are the five śaktis of the Lord and are connected with the faces of Isana, Tatpuruṣa, Sadyojāta, Vāmadeva, and Aghora, respectively.
 Among the holy texts (āgamas), some are predominantly dualistic, some are dual-cum nondual, and some are perfectly nondual.
 The number of dualistic āgamas is ten, while those which preach the doctrine of duality cum-nonduality are eighteen in number, and those whose view is

 perfectly nondual are sixty-four in number.
 4. The compound word svabhāvah (svasya bhāvah) denotes the funda